EricFillion/happy-transformer/README.md

 **Initialization Arguments:**
-1. model_type (string): either "ALBERT", "BERT" or "DISTILBERT."
-The default is "DISTILBERT"
+1. model_type (string):  specify the model name in all caps, such as "ROBERTA" or "ALBERT"
 2. model_name(string): below is a URL that contains potential models.
 The default is "distilbert-base-uncased" [MODELS](https://huggingface.co/models?filter=text-classification)
 3. num_labels(int): The number of text categories.
 The default is 2